 1 May 2012

-The Offshore Gambling (Licensing) Bill would change how online gambling is licensed by moving to a point‑of‑consumption system.
-It would require any operator selling into the UK to hold a Gambling Commission licence to transact with British users and to advertise in the UK, and it would require all relevant operators to contribute to the Horserace Betting Levy.
+This bill would change how online gambling is regulated by applying rules where UK customers are located (point of consumption).
+It would require any company selling to people in Britain, even if based overseas, to hold a Gambling Commission licence to transact with UK customers or to advertise in the UK, and it would require these operators to contribute to the Horserace Betting Levy.
+It amends the Gambling Act 2005 to put these changes into law.

 Generated 21 February 2026